hyperspy/hyperspy/doc/user_guide/io.rst

   for example, ``frame_list=[1,3]`` means second and forth frame will be loaded.
   If ``None``, all frames are loaded.
-- ``frame_shifts`` : list of [int, int], list of [int, int, int], or None, default None for ``pts`` file only, each frame will be loaded with offset of y, x, (and optionary energy axis).
-Units are pixels.
+- ``frame_shifts`` : list of [int, int], list of [int, int, int], or None, default None for ``pts`` file only, each frame will be loaded with offset of [dy, dx (, and optionary dEnergy)].
+Units are pixels/channels.
+    The result of estimate_shift2D() can be used as a parameter of frame_shifts.
     This is useful for express drift correction.
 Not suitable for accurate analysis.
 - ``lazy`` : bool, default False
   for ``pts`` file only, spectrum image is loaded as a dask.array if lazy == true.